Posted on June 8, 2021

 Take the time to read the articles, if you want a little insight into the person that was self-named Paige Young.
 I apologize for the quality of a few of them.

 Some articles are revealing and appear to be truthful.
-Paige gives a few contradictory answers on the subject of her body and weight for centerfold “acceptability.”
+Paige gives a few contradictory answers on the topic of weight gain/loss for centerfold approval.

 “I met Paige when I was 14.
-She was signing autographs at the Boston car show. in late 1968.
+She was signing autographs at the Boston car show in late 1968.
 We talked about art.
 She was intelligent, beautiful, and kind.
-I’m looking to find original art by her as I think she was a great artist who was hobbled by her beauty. ” Feedback left by a reader, Daniel, he describes more details in the e-mail below:
+I’m looking to find original art by her as I think she was a great artist who was hobbled by her beauty. “

 I vividly remember Paige.
 She was beautiful and intelligent.”